Tryon County militia

-The creation of the Tryon County, New York militia was authorized on March 8, 1772, when the Province of New York passed a bill for the establishment of organized militia in each county in the colony.
-By 1776 (at the start of the American War of Independence), the Tryon County militia had in effect become an army of rebellion under the control of the Tryon County Committee of Safety.
-The Tryon County militia would go on to fight at the important battles of Oriskany and Johnstown (among others) during the war.
+The Tryon County militia was a Colonial militia formed in Tryon County in the Province of New York.
+It was created following a March 8, 1772, bill of the Provincial Congress authorizing the establishment of organized militia in each county in the colony.
+By the 1775 start of the American War of Independence, the Tryon County militia had in effect become an army of rebellion under the control of the Tryon County Committee of Safety.
+It would go on to fight at the important battles of Oriskany and Johnstown (among others) during the war.

 Militia regiments

-Early in 1772, the Colony of New York passed a bill for the establishment of organized militia in each county.
+Early in 1772, the Province of New York passed a bill for the establishment of organized militia in each county.
 In 1775, the Tryon County militia comprised four regiments, organized according to geographical location: